yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 # Introduction

 Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS) are widely used to protect data exchanged over application protocols such as HTTP {{HTTP1.1}} {{HTTP2}}, SMTP {{?RFC5321}}, IMAP {{?RFC9051}}, POP {{?STD53}}, SIP {{?RFC3261}}, and XMPP {{?RFC6120}}.
-Over the years leading to 2015, the industry has witnessed serious attacks on TLS and DTLS, including attacks on the most commonly used cipher suites and their modes of operation.
-For instance, both the AES-CBC {{?RFC3602}} and RC4 {{!RFC7465}} encryption algorithms, which together were once the most widely deployed ciphers, have been attacked in the context of TLS.
-A companion document {{?RFC7457}} provides detailed information about these attacks and will help the reader understand the rationale behind the recommendations provided here.
+Over the years leading to 2015, the industry had witnessed serious attacks on TLS and DTLS, including attacks on the most commonly used cipher suites and their modes of operation.
+For instance, both the AES-CBC {{?RFC3602}} and RC4 {{!RFC7465}} encryption algorithms, which together were once the most widely deployed ciphers, were attacked in the context of TLS.
+Detailed information about the attacks known prior to 2015 is provided in a companion document ({{?RFC7457}}) to the previous version of this specification, which will help the reader understand the rationale behind the recommendations provided here.
 That document has not been updated in concert with this one; instead, newer attacks are described in this document, as are mitigations for those attacks.

-The TLS community reacted to these attacks in several ways:
+The TLS community reacted to the attacks described in {{?RFC7457}} in several ways:

 - Detailed guidance was published on the use of TLS 1.2 {{!RFC5246}} and DTLS 1.2 {{!RFC6347}}, along with earlier protocol versions.
 This guidance is included in the original {{?RFC7525}} and mostly retained in this revised version; note that this guidance was mostly adopted by the industry since the publication of RFC 7525 in 2015.
 - Versions of TLS earlier than 1.2 were deprecated {{!RFC8996}}.
 - Version 1.3 of TLS {{!RFC8446}} was released, followed by version 1.3 of DTLS {{!RFC9147}}; these versions largely mitigate or resolve the described attacks.

 Those who implement and deploy TLS and DTLS, in particular versions 1.2 or earlier of these protocols, need guidance on how TLS can be used securely.
-This document provides guidance for deployed services as well as for software implementations, assuming the implementer expects his or her code to be deployed in environments defined in {{applicability}}.
+This document provides guidance for deployed services as well as for software implementations, assuming the implementer expects his or her code to be deployed in the environments defined in {{applicability}}.
 Concerning deployment, this document targets a wide audience -- namely, all deployers who wish to add authentication (be it one-way only or mutual), confidentiality, and data integrity protection to their communications.

 The recommendations herein take into consideration the security of various mechanisms, their technical maturity and interoperability, and their prevalence in implementations at the time of writing.
 Unless it is explicitly called out that a recommendation applies to TLS alone or to DTLS alone, each recommendation applies to both TLS and DTLS.

 This document attempts to minimize new guidance to TLS 1.2 implementations, and the overall approach is to encourage systems to move to TLS 1.3.
-However this is not always practical.
+However, this is not always practical.
 Newly discovered attacks, as well as ecosystem changes, necessitated some new requirements that apply to TLS 1.2 environments.
 Those are summarized in {{diff-rfc}}.

 As noted, the TLS 1.3 specification resolves many of the vulnerabilities listed in this document.
 A system that deploys TLS 1.3 should have fewer vulnerabilities than TLS 1.2 or below.
 Therefore this document replaces {{?RFC7525}}, with an explicit goal to encourage migration of most uses of TLS 1.2 to TLS 1.3.